 - helicopter flights between Derwent Bridge and Lake Malbena to provide visitor access and maintenance services.

 Stage 2 is yet to be advertised, but is expected to involve construction of walking facilities to nearby natural and cultural features.
-For full referral details, click here.
+For full details of the proposal, as it was referred to the Minister, click here.

 The decision being challenged

 The proposal was referred to the Federal Minister under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), on the basis of potential impacts on World Heritage values, National heritage values, and listed threatened species.

 The referral generated intense public interest, with over 900 public submissions opposing the development, particularly the helicopter access, on the basis that it would significantly detract from the wilderness values of the area.
 Despite the concerns raised by scientists, conservationists, recreational fishers and the National Parks and Wildlife Advisory Council, the Minister’s delegate determined that the project was not a controlled action and did not require any further assessment or approval under the EPBC Act.

 Issues to be explored in this case include:

 - how ‘controlled action’ decisions are supposed to be made under the EPBC Act;

 - whether reliance can be placed on Reserve Activity Assessments undertaken by PWS to avoid further assessment;